Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-7. Cyber security and its impact on CAV safety: State-of-the-art, policy needs and challenges
+3. Cyber security and its impact on CAV safety: Overview, policy needs and challenges

 Jan Anne Annema

 7. Potential health and well-being implications of autonomous vehicles